Table of Contents

 In fact, in an article published last year I suggested we might soon see “total life insurance” bundled with “a personalized AI life coach,” which would combine data from various sources in our daily lives to target us with prompts for how to behave in healthier, less risky ways.
 It would of course take notes and report back to our insurers and doctors when we do not follow these recommendations.

 In a related article, my colleagues Kelly Lewis and Zofia Bednarz and I took a close look at the theories of behavioral risk that might power such products.
-A model of insurance based on managing people’s lives via is on the rise.
+A model of insurance based on managing people’s lives via digital technology is on the rise.

 We examined a company called Vitality, which makes behavioral change platforms for health and life insurance.
 Vitality frames itself as an “active life partner with […] customers,” using targeted interventions to improve customer well-being and its own bottom line.